 Male Rufous Hummingbird

 It’s best to avoid using pesticides and herbicides—these can eliminate insects which are a major food source for these small birds, and hummingbirds are extremely sensitive to chemicals!

 Flowers & Nectar

-It is critical to have something flowering at all times of the year to support a large, healthy hummingbird population.
+It is critical to have something flowering during all times of the year to support a large, healthy hummingbird population.
 Hummingbirds are captivated by red, orange, purple, and white flowers.
 They prefer tubular, funnel-shaped, or cup-shaped flowers for easier access to nectar—perch support is a bonus.

 In addition to nectar, insects account for a great deal of hummingbird diets during winter, early spring, and blooming lulls.
 Insects are also important during the nesting season.
 Most of a nestling’s diet consists of insects, which provide vital protein and fat critical for growth.
-Eventually, nectar brought by the mother becomes the bulk of the diet.
+Eventually, nectar brought by the mother becomes the bulk of a young hummingbird diet.
 Lastly, insects help sustain the Rufous during its long migration back to Mexico, filling in gaps between nectar stops.